henriklampinen/henriklampinen/README.md

 👋 Hi, I'm @henriklampinen
-🎓 I'm a 24-year-old engineering student in Umeå, studying Civilingenjörsprogrammet i industriell ekonomi.
+🎓 I'm a 24-year-old engineering student in Umeå, studying Master of Science Program in Industrial Engineering and Management.

 👀 I’m interested in: